bswck/autorefine/README.md

 1. Run `autorefine finalize` to create a PR with a detailed description of the changes and a link to the roadmap, delivery plan and all commits of the current refactor iteration.

 # Non-MVP ideas
-- `autorefine ci` to create a dedicated CI pipeline (which will, by default, run `autorefine analyze` and `autorefine check` on every PR) for your Git hosting provider (GitHub, GitLab, Bitbucket, etc.),
+- `autorefine ci` to create a dedicated CI pipeline (which will, by default, run `autorefine analyze` and `autorefine audit` on every PR) for your Git hosting provider (GitHub, GitLab, Bitbucket, etc.),
 - `autorefine template [TEMPLATE_NAME]` to configure Quality Assurance and CI/CD tooling (Ruff, tox, towncrier, Sphinx, etc.) using a custom template (e.g. `autorefine template jaraco`)—feature for projects that don't intend to use a skeleton.
 - `autorefine breakdown` to create separate tickets for each fix in the roadmap in your workflow management tool (GitHub Projects, Jira, ClickUp, Asana, Trello, etc.).